LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ### Commands

-The the interoperability module has the following commands:
+The the Interoperability module has the following commands:

 * [Sidechain registration command][registration-LIP]
 * [Mainchain registration command][registration-LIP]